jdbctemplatemapper/jdbctemplatemapper/README.md

 See an example of JdbcTemplateMapper configuration used in an application [here](https://github.com/jdbctemplatemapper/simple-crud-for-spring-jdbctemplate/blob/master/src/test/java/io/github/ajoseph88/jdbctemplatemapper/config/JdbcTemplateMapperConfig.java).

-Depending on the versions of springboot/database/driver, changes may be required for the properties.
+Example configurations for different databases are below.
+Depending on the versions of springboot/database/driver, changes may be required to the properties.

 **PostgreSQL**